ward/run/_drafts/2019-05-19-20km-door-brussel.md

 Saturday.

 I based my Sunday morning planning on notes from last year.
 Woke up at 7:00 with race start planned for 10:00.
 Had 100g muesli and a cup and a half of black tea as quickly as I could.
 Listened to upbeat 90s music to help wake up.
 Tried to use the toilet often enough.
 Left around 8:30 to head to Cinquantenaire.
 It was lightly raining and would do so till the start.
 Once there (around 9:15) I passed by the tent of Brussels studentsport.
-I had signed up through university and still had to pick up my bib there.
+I had signed up through my university and still had to pick up my bib there.
 Nice extras: I could easily drop my bag off and afterwards they would provide fruit, sportdrink, water, ...
 By 9:30 I went for a little jog around the park to arrive at my wave.
 It was raining so I put on my hat.
-I had a peak at the lines for the toilet, but decided I did not feel like waiting in line.
+I had a peek at the lines for the toilet, but decided I did not feel like waiting in line.

 Once in the wave, I kept walking around some and doing some stretches to keep somewhat warm.
-By 9:50 I squeezed into the crowd, few rows down from the front line.
+By 9:50 I squeezed into the crowd, a few rows down from the front line.
 My coworker (aiming for a sub 1:30) found me and we chatted briefly.
 I spotted a 1:20 pacer, but he went into the "elite" corral in front of us.
 The other 1:20 pacers joined him there.
 I was getting worried for a repeat of the Antwerp 10 Miles pacer mishap, where the pacer I wanted to follow was in some special separate corral and I never got close to him.
 Luckily before starting the race, they removed the barrier between wave 1 and the elite wave, so we could join up behind them.
-I got near one of the pacers and decided he was going to be the one to follow.
+I managed to get near one of the pacers and decided he was going to be the one to follow.
 In total I spotted four of them.
 One on the other side of the corral I ignored.
 One I was standing right behind, we will call him Start Pacer.
 The other two were several rows up ahead, we will call those Fast Pacer and Dropped Pacer for reasons that will become clear later on.

 To kill time while we waited for the start signal, I chatted for a bit with an older man with glasses who was also planning on following the pacer.
 He was